TelegramBots/book/src/2/reply-markup.md

 {{#include ../../Examples/2/ReplyMarkup.cs:url-buttons}}
 ```

-> You can also construct URL buttons via `InlineKeyboardButton.WithUrl`
+> You can also construct URL buttons via `new InlineKeyboardButton(.., "url")`

 ### Switch to Inline buttons

 Pressing a [switch to inline button] prompts the user to select a chat, opens it and inserts the bot's username into the input field.
 You can also pass a query that will be inserted along with the username – this way your users will immediately get some inline results they can share.
-In this example we use `InlineKeyboardButton.WithSwitchInlineQuery` and `InlineKeyboardButton.WithSwitchInlineQueryCurrentChat` helper methods to create buttons which will insert the bot's username in the chat's input field.
+In this example we use `InlineKeyboardButton` constructors with the types to create such buttons which will insert the bot's username in the chat's input field.

 ```c#
 {{#include ../../Examples/2/ReplyMarkup.cs:usings}}